 Sometimes this male domination is very subtle and accepted as the norm, which makes many women just get on with their careers and work in an unassuming manner, not wanting to challenge the status quo.
 However, it can also be very obvious and explicit and women have no option but to: ‘put up or shut up’.

 Women’s style of leadership tends to be more collaborative, with a general preference for a less hierarchical structure and less competitive environment.
-In some industries and sectors this can be really valued and appreciated and these are the areas where women tend to thrive and develop more easily.
-In other areas, the style adopted by a woman leader can become more contentious, as what is viewed as a typical feminine leadership approach can be seen as passive and ineffectual or if a woman behaves in a more assertive manner and is seen to lead ‘like a man’ it can be misconstrued as her being overly aggressive and too ‘ballsy’.
+Some industries and sectors really value and appreciate this.
+These are the areas where women tend to thrive and develop more easily.
+In other areas, the style adopted by a woman leader can become more contentious.
+What is viewed as a typical feminine leadership approach can be seen as passive and ineffectual.
+Or if a woman behaves in a more assertive manner and is seen to lead ‘like a man’, it can be misconstrued as her being overly aggressive and too ‘ballsy’.
 Often the path a woman walks between ‘too soft’ and ‘too aggressive’ is incredibly narrow.